matt1484/pokemon-unite-designer/README.md

 It uses PokeAPI/Smogon data and images with heavy usage of statically.io for caching/serving everything

+The UI is hosted via github pages at `https://matt1484.github.io/pokemon-unite-designer/`

 ## Project setup
 ```
 yarn install